Tag: foster youth

 Jessica is a relatively new volunteer attorney with CLC.
 In 2011, along with several other Medtronic Attorneys, Jessica became involved with CLC.
 Jessica currently represents an older foster care youth and her representation of this youth has been outstanding.

-Category: Awards, Awards, Awards & Success Stories, News & Events Tags: attorney, CLC, foster care youth, foster children, foster kids, foster youth, Jessica Kerr, Medtronic Inc, pro bono, success story, volunteer, volunteer attorney, Volunteer of the Month, volunteer spotlight, volunteers
+Category: Awards & Success Stories Tags: attorney, CLC, foster care youth, foster children, foster kids, foster youth, Jessica Kerr, Medtronic Inc, pro bono, success story, volunteer, volunteer attorney, Volunteer of the Month, volunteer spotlight, volunteers

 Wendy is a long standing CLC volunteer.
 She completed her training in 1997 and took her first case in 1998.
 She usually takes children with significant development disabilities and special needs.
 Given her clients’ significant needs, Wendy ensures that she has all her clients relevant assessments and case information, she connects with their special education teachers and resources and uses developmentally appropriate language to ensure her clients understand her role.
 She has represented 20 CLC clients and currently has three.